pythonanywhere/help_pages/articles/ASGICommandLine.md

 Breaking that down:

 * `/home/YOURUSERNAME/.virtualenvs/my_venv/bin/uvicorn` is the path to uvicorn in your virtualenv.
 Uvicorn is an ASGI container program -- it can run any ASGI-based Python web framework, like FastHTML, FastAPI, or recent versions of Django.
-* `--app-dir /home/YOURUSERNAME/my_fasthtml` is the directory containing your website's code.
+* `--app-dir /home/YOURUSERNAME/my_fasthtml` is the directory containing your website's code -- in this example, the FastHTML example.
 * `--uds $DOMAIN_SOCKET` is telling uvicorn to listen for incoming requests on a unix domain socket -- the location of that socket is provided by our system in the environment variable `DOMAIN_SOCKET`
-* `main:app` is telling uvicorn, which is looking for code in the specified `app-dir`, to load up the ASGI app called `app` from the file `main.py`
+* `main:app` is telling uvicorn, which is looking for code in the specified `app-dir`, to load up the ASGI app called `app` from the file `main.py`.
+If you're using Django, it will be a little more complicated because of the way Django nests directories.

 As we mentioned above, that domain socket (which will be something like `/var/sockets/YOURUSERNAME.pythonanywhere.com/app.sock`) is internal to the